 Under the Direction, the entities have a choice of approaches to the treatment of capital contributions and the Authority has recognised their revenue offset approach in its calculations.
-The entities have adopted the Authority's advised weighted average cost of capital (WACC) benchmark of 9.35% in their cost estimates for 2012-13.

 1.7 Revenues

 Under the Ministerial Direction and the SEQ Price Monitoring Framework (QCA, 2010) accepted by the Ministers, the Authority must monitor the revenues of each water and wastewater activity against the MAR.